Computation of Greeks under rough Volterra stochastic volatility models using the Malliavin calculus approach

 Different extensions of SV models have been developed.
 One that is not treated in the present paper is the addition of jumps in the price dynamics or the substitution of the Brownian motions that drives price and volatility by Lévy processes.

-The extension that we are interested in the present paper is based on the fact that independent increments of the Brownian motion turned out to be a limitation in describing the real implied volatilities observed in financial markets.
-This helped to boost the popularity of fractional Brownian motion (fBm), a generalization of Brownian motion that allows correlation of increments depending on the so-called Hurst index $H \in (0,1)$.
-If $H=1/2$, one gets the standard Brownian motion, if $H>1/2$, increments are positively correlated and trajectories are more regular, and if $H<1/2$, increments are negatively correlated and we speak about the rough regime.
+The extension in which we are interested in this paper is based on the fact that independent increments of the Brownian motion turned out to be a limitation in describing the real implied volatilities observed in financial markets.
+This helped to increase the popularity of the fractional Brownian motion (fBm), a generalization of the Brownian motion that allows the correlation of increments depending on the so-called Hurst index $H \in (0,1)$.
+If $H=1/2$, one gets the standard Brownian motion, if $H>1/2$, the increments are positively correlated and trajectories are more regular, and if $H<1/2$, the increments are negatively correlated and trajectories are less regular.
+In the latter case we speak about the rough regime.
 Existence and uniqueness of a strong solution for stochastic differential equations driven by fractional Brownian motion was proved by \cite{NualartOuknine2002}.